JWH709/Buffoon-Builder/Notes/NOTES.md

 - Made the blocks tap to place on mobile, fixed the section title component, fixed the joker info mobile stuff

 - Noticed Issues: onClick stuff seems to persist on mobile

+## August 4th:

+- Spring stuff:
+	- Cropper (mobile & main) ✔️
+	- switch tabs (mobile)
+- Manged to get the cropper working after some battling.
+Seems like it's working fine as of right now, but noticed some issues while working tooday.
+- ToDo: Fix screen shake bug.
+Breaks when the app changes back from mobile to desktop
+- ToDo: Fix that ugly X button.
+I'm sure something can be done to fix it.